Palestine Arab Congress: Third congress: Haifa, 1920

 The third congress opened on 4 December.
-It was attended by 36 delegates, including Pasha Aref Dajani the Mayor of Jerusalem 1918 (seated fifth from the left next to Pasha Musa Kazem Husseini), Sheik Suleiman al-Taji Al-Faruqi and head of the Catholic community Bullus Shehadeh.
+It was attended by 36 delegates, including Pasha Aref Dajani the Mayor of Jerusalem 1918 (seated fifth from the left next to Pasha Musa Kazem Husseini in the accompanying picture), Sheik Suleiman al-Taji Al-Faruqi and head of the Catholic community Bullus Shehadeh.
 The congress was opened by Haifa's mufti, Muhammad Murad.
 Recently deposed mayor of Jerusalem Musa al-Husayni was elected president and chairman of the nine-member executive committee, a post he held until his death in 1934.
 It resolved as follows: